Brief history of eSports

 Thanks to developments in South Korea, the first "World Cyber Games" (WCG) were held in Seoul in 2000.
 In 2003, the first Electronic Sports World Cup (ESWC) was played in Poitiers, France.
 The so-called "Grand Final" of this tournament was played in Paris in the summer.
 While the initial focus was on PC games, console titles were gradually included in the competition canon.
 Halo 2 is particularly worthy of mention here, which has played a pioneering role in console gaming since 2004.

 In 2005 , the "CPL World Tour" (Cyberathlete Professional League) was the first eSports event to be endowed with one million dollars.
 The game played was Painkiller, which was indexed in Germany at the time.
 The entire series was held in ten cities around the world and ended with a final in New York, which was broadcast live by the music channel MTV.
 The winner of the tour was the Dutchman "Sander "Vo0" Kaasjager", who earned a prize money of over 250,000 US dollars - while the winner of the final was the US American "Johnathan "Fatal1ty" Wendel".

 And finally, the "Championship Gaming Series" (CGS for short) caused a sensation in 2007.
 The competition was held for the first time that year and offered prize money of over one million US dollars.
 Together with the associated player salaries of around five million US dollars, this resulted in the most expensive eSports tournament of all time.

-In almost 70 years of computer gaming history, eSports has now established itself in many countries around the world.
-As a result, prize money has increased significantly, events are growing every year, and even eSports betting is offered.
-From a small niche, it has become a multi-media billion-dollar market that is now attracting many investors.
+In almost 70 years of computer gaming history, the popularity of eSports has increased several dozen times in many countries around the world.
+As a result, prize money has grown significantly, events are growing every year, and even eSports betting is offered.
+Many may not know how did eSports start, but from a small niche, it has become a multi-media billion-dollar market that is now attracting many investors.